marcelpetersen/mobil/_posts/2020-03-19-a-note-on-covid-19.md

 cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
 cta_link: pages/blog.md
-title: A Message from our CEO
+title: 'COVID-19 Update: A Message from our CEO'
 publish_date: 2020-03-19 16:00:00 +0000
 featured_image: "/uploads/2020/03/19/Covid-Update-2-list.jpeg"
 excerpt: We’ve prepared ourselves to serve you better throughout COVID-19.